 Sibylla was made regent for the county of Flanders while her husband was away on the second crusade.
 She was pregnant at the time.
 She successfully managed a counter-attack on Baldwin IV, Count of Hainaut who took advantage of Thierry’s absence.
 She travelled with Thierry on the third crusade, but something must have happened either during the journey or before because they separated before they even arrived in Jerusalem.
 She refused to return home with him and even went as far as becoming a nun.
 She was a nun at the Convent of St. Mary and St. Martha in Bethany, where a sister of Queen Melisende was abbess.
 She died there in 1165; her estranged husband outlived her for only three years.
 Sibylla and Thierry had six children together, of whom at least four lived to adulthood.

 Unfortunately, there is no surviving portrait of Sibylla.
-All we have this statue from the Basilica of the Holy Blood in Bruges, Belgium.
+All we have is this statue from the Basilica of the Holy Blood in Bruges, Belgium.